cketti/kotlin-codepoints/README.md

 * `CodePoints.toChars(codePoint)`
 * `CodePoints.toChars(codePoint, destination, offset)`

-On the JVM the platform implementation is used.
+On the JVM the platform implementation (`java.lang.Character.*`) is used.
 On all other platforms the [implementation in this library](src/commonImplementation/kotlin) is used.

 ### kotlin-codepoints-deluxe